Honduras travel guide

 Find out more, including about vaccines that are authorised in the UK or approved by the World Health Organisation, on the COVID-19 vaccines if you live abroad page.
 If you’re a British national living in Honduras, you should seek medical advice from your local healthcare provider.

 For information on financial support you can access whilst abroad, visit our financial assistance guidance.

 If you need urgent consular assistance, contact your nearest British embassy, high commission or consulate.
 All telephone numbers are available 24/7.

-There are high levels of crime.
-Most serious crime does not affect tourists but attacks on foreigners including armed robbery and sexual assault do sometimes occur.
+There are high levels of crime in Honduras.
+Most serious crime does not affect tourists, but attacks on foreigners, including armed robbery and sexual assault, do sometimes occur.
 These attacks can take place anywhere and at any time of the day.
 People have been killed and injured resisting attack.
 It is useful to carry a small amount of money to hand out in the event of a robbery.

 Take care if you are travelling alone.
 In remote areas it may be safer to travel with others or take part in a tour.
 Never accept lifts from strangers or attempt to hitchhike.
 Be vigilant of your surroundings at all times and in all locations.

 There have been reports of violent attacks on cars and buses.
 Using a reputable tour company for longer journeys may reduce the risks.
 On shorter distances, use radio or hotel taxis.